Koueen/german_loan_risk_classification/README.md

 Random Forest training performs incredibly better than the other, but this is a sign of overfitting.
 In the following tables and graphs is the comparison carried out.

 ## Comparison plots and results
+Left corresponds to random forest and right to XGBoost.

 <p align="center">
   <img src="analysis/images/cm_rf.png" alt="Image 1" width="400" />